russellbomer/quarry/MANUAL_TESTING.md

 ## Troubleshooting

 **Issue**: `ModuleNotFoundError`
-- **Fix**: Ensure you're in the foundry directory and have installed requirements
+- **Fix**: Ensure you're in the quarry directory and have installed requirements

 **Issue**: `Permission denied` errors
 - **Fix**: Use `/tmp` for test outputs or check directory permissions